2022 Clean Air Grants for Infrastructure

 Grant funds are available to benefit public health for the installation of fueling or energy infrastructure to fuel or power covered sources.
 Eligible projects are those that are located in Santa Barbara County and provide fuel or power to a covered source.

-- Infrastructure projects that are at least partially accessible to the general public are encouraged and may qualify for more funding.
+- Infrastructure projects that are accessible to the general public are encouraged and may qualify for more funding.

-- The District has final discretion on how grant funds are distributed.
+- The District has discretion on how grant funds are distributed.

 Criteria includes, but is not limited to, the following: